Cha Cha Moon (Chinese) - London, England (7/10)

 Thanks for educating me on those bits.
 The piece I bit into was rubbery in texture, come to think of it.
 Still wouldn’t have eaten it though!
 When is the Time Out review coming out?!

-My mom loves it, but I don’t.
+That would be it 😉 My mom loves it, but I don’t.
 I gave all of my tendons to my dining partner!

 It was meant to come out next week, but we’re delaying it by a week due to time constraints :T